ugowe/swift-gitHubOAuth-part1-lab-ios-0616/README.md

   * The object is nil.
  * Add a print statement in the `safariLogin(_:)` method that prints the notification.
  * Dismiss the safari view controller.
- * Run the application, provide your credentials to Git Hub in the safari view controller, and authorize the application.
+ * Run the application, provide your credentials to GitHub in the safari view controller, and authorize the application.
   * The notification should print to the debugger and the safari view controller should be dismissed.

 That's all... for now.